Responsible Corporate Governance Our strategy & economic success

 Promoting the combination of mechanical and electronic access systems

 In addition to mechanical access systems, electronic systems are becoming increasingly popular, for example to secure the front door with a card or smartphone.
 It is therefore commercially vital for a manufacturer of security systems to offer a combination of mechanics and electronics.
 During 2014, EVVA introduced two in-house developed electronic solutions to the market – and has continuously provided them with enhancements and updates since 2015.
 They complement the fundamentals of mechanical security due to offering advantages such as quick changes to access authorisations, documentation of accesses or special operating features.
-The number of trade partners who sell EVVA's electronic access systems internationally in addition to our mechanical solutions increased significantly during the last years: from 384 (2014) to 1848 (2019) and to 2277 (2020).
-By the end of 2021, there were already 2,496 trade partners who trusted the EVVA brand also for high-quality electronic access solutions.
+The number of trade partners who sell EVVA's electronic access systems internationally in addition to our mechanical solutions increased significantly during the last years: from 384 (2014) to 1848 (2019).
+By the end of 2022, there were already 2506 trade partners who trusted the EVVA brand also for high-quality electronic access solutions.

 • A secure location

-The family-owned business EVVA is a very reliable employer for around 750 employees across Europe and also guarantees stability for all other stakeholders.
+The family-owned business EVVA is an employer for around 750 employees across Europe and also guarantees stability for all other stakeholders.
 Long-term partnerships are more important than short-term profits.
-This reliability also stands for the sustainability of the location.
+Reliability also stands for the sustainability of the location.
 In 2019, EVVA began to plan the expansion of the headquarters in Vienna and the construction of a new building for its branch in Tišnov, Czech Republic.
 Both have been completed in autumn 2021.

 The new extension in Vienna